Falkicon/mcp-fabric-ux-system/cursor-mcp-header-support-issue.issue.md

-# Bug Report: Custom Headers in `mcp.json` Not Sent for SSE Transport
+# Bug Report: Cursor SSE Transport Issues (Headers Not Sent & Incorrect POST Requests)

 **Description:**

-When configuring an MCP server in `mcp.json` to use the `sse` transport, custom headers defined in the `headers` block (specifically `X-API-Key` for authentication in this case) do not appear to be sent with the initial HTTP GET request that establishes the SSE connection.
+When configuring an MCP server in `mcp.json` to use the `sse` transport, two critical issues prevent proper operation:

+1.  **Headers Not Sent:** Custom headers defined in the `headers` block (e.g., `X-API-Key`) are not sent with the initial HTTP GET request, preventing header-based authentication.
-This prevents server-side authentication schemes that rely on checking headers for SSE connections initiated by Cursor.
+2.  **Incorrect POST Requests:** After the initial SSE connection is successfully established via GET, Cursor attempts to send subsequent MCP messages (like `mcp/listOfferings`) via **new HTTP POST requests** to the server endpoint, instead of sending JSON-RPC messages over the established SSE connection.
+This results in HTTP 404 errors from servers correctly configured for SSE.

+These issues make the `sse` transport unusable for authenticated servers and for any actual tool communication beyond the initial handshake.

 **Steps to Reproduce:**

-1.  **Set up an MCP Server with SSE Transport:** Create a simple Node.js MCP server using `@modelcontextprotocol/sdk` and `SSEServerTransport`.
-Configure it to listen on a specific path (e.g., `/`) for GET requests to establish the SSE connection.
+1.  **Set up an MCP Server with SSE Transport:** Create a Node.js MCP server using `@modelcontextprotocol/sdk` (`SSEServerTransport`, `McpServer`).
+Configure it using `http.createServer` to listen for `GET /` requests to establish the SSE connection.
+Add detailed logging for incoming requests and headers.
-2.  **Implement Header Check:** In the server's HTTP request handler, implement logic to check for a specific incoming header (e.g., `x-api-key` or `X-API-Key`).
-Add detailed logging to show the value of the header received.
+2.  **(Optional) Implement Header Check:** Implement logic to check for `X-API-Key` and log the received value (it will be `undefined`).
+Temporarily disable the actual authentication failure to proceed.
-3.  **Implement API Key Env Var:** Configure the server to expect a corresponding API key from an environment variable (e.g., `MCP_API_KEY`).
-Log the value loaded from the environment variable within the request handler.
-4.  **Deploy Server:** Deploy the server to a reachable endpoint (e.g., Vercel).
+3.  **Deploy Server:** Deploy to a reachable endpoint (e.g., Vercel).
-5.  **Configure `mcp.json`:** In Cursor's `mcp.json`, configure the server using `"transport": "sse"`, the correct `"url"`, and add the required header to the `"headers"` block:
+4.  **Configure `mcp.json`:** Configure the server with `"transport": "sse"`, the correct `"url"`, and optionally the `"headers"` block.
     ```json
     {
       "mcpServers": {